httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 If the attribute-name case-insensitively matches the string "Domain", the user agent MUST process the cookie-av as follows.

-1. If the attribute-value is empty:

-    1. Let cookie-domain be the canonicalized request-host.
+1. Let cookie-domain be the attribute-value.

-    Otherwise:

-    2. If the first character of the attribute-value string is %x2E ("."):

-        1. Let cookie-domain be the attribute-value without the leading %x2E (".") character.
+2. If cookie-domain starts with %x2E ("."), let cookie-domain be cookie-domain without its leading %x2E (".").

-        Otherwise:

-        2. Let cookie-domain be the entire attribute-value.

-2. Convert the cookie-domain to lower case.
+3. Convert the cookie-domain to lower case.

-3. Append an attribute to the cookie-attribute-list with an attribute-name of Domain and an attribute-value of cookie-domain.
+4. Append an attribute to the cookie-attribute-list with an attribute-name of Domain and an attribute-value of cookie-domain.

 ### The Path Attribute